risingwavelabs/risingwave-docs-legacy/docs/transform/subscription.md

 (1 row)
 ```

-## Subscribing via Postgres Drivers
+## Subscribing via Postgres driver

-No extra dependencies other than [the Postgres driver](https://docs.risingwave.com/docs/dev/client-libraries-overview/) is required to use this feature.
+For this feature, you only need to use [the Postgres driver](https://docs.risingwave.com/docs/dev/client-libraries-overview/), and no extra dependencies are required.

 Here’s an example using Python and [psycopg2](https://pypi.org/project/psycopg2/).